rodionovd/lippy-plugin-patch/README.md

 ## lippy-plugin-patch

-This is a runtime patch for [Lippy.sketchplugin](https://github.com/abynim/lippy/) by **@abynim** that makes it compatible with the latest available version of Sketch (which is v100 at the time of writing).
+This is a runtime patch for [Lippy.sketchplugin](https://github.com/abynim/lippy/) by **@abynim** that makes it fully compatible with the latest version of Sketch (v100 at the time of writing).

 > [!TIP]
 > A pre-patched plugin is avaiable to download [here](https://github.com/rodionovd/lippy-plugin-patch/releases).